Multiobjective Test Problems with Degenerate Pareto Fronts: Conclusion

 \section{Conclusion}

-This paper discusses three characteristics that lead to MOPs degenerate, i.e., explicitly redundant objectives, implicitly redundant objectives, and partially redundant objectives.
+This paper discusses three characteristics that lead to degenerate multiobjective optimisation problems (MOPs), \textit{i.e.}, explicitly redundant objectives, implicitly redundant objectives, and partially redundant objectives.
 The first two characteristics make the problem with a complete degenerate PF, while the third one results in a partially degenerate PF for the problem.

-Five test problems are instantiated based on these three characteristics with a uniform formulation.
+Five test problems are designed based on these three characteristics with a uniform formulation.
 Among them, DPF1 and DPF2 have explicitly redundant objectives, DFP3 and DPF4 have implicitly redundant objectives, and DPF5 has partially redundant objectives.
-DPF1 and DPF2 are designed to test the algorithm's ability of objective selection, DPF3 and DPF4 to test the algorithm's ability of objective extraction, and DPF5 to test the algorithm's ability to maintain different sub-populations on the degenerate and the non-degenerate segments of the PF.
+DPF1 and DPF2 are designed to test an algorithm's ability of the objective selection, DPF3 and DPF4 to test an algorithm's ability of objective extraction, and DPF5 to test an algorithm's ability to maintain different sub-populations on the degenerate and the non-degenerate segments of the PF.
+The proposed test problems, with flexible attributes, are much more generic than existing degenerate problems, making it accessible to conducting a comprehensive study of various optimisation methods on degenerate problems.

 Ten representative MOEAs have been tested on the proposed problems.
 In contrast to existing degenerate problems, our problems have introduced new features (with varying difficulty) that can challenge various objective reduction methods.
-This has been evidenced in our experimental studies where none of tested MOEAs is able to well solve all the proposed problems.
+This has been evidenced in our experimental studies where none of the tested MOEAs is able to well solve all the proposed problems.
 This, therefore, suggests a need of developing new methods to solve MOPs with degenerate PFs.

+In future work, we will attempt to develop effective (linear and nonlinear) objective reduction approaches based on the information obtained from the whole evolution process.
+Then, we can integrate these objective reduction approaches into existing evolutionary algorithms to solve degenerate MaOPs.

 \begin{appendices}